 5. Get in Touch With Your State Attorney General

-If all this complaining does nothing, and according to a 60 Minutes investigation it’s quite possible nothing is exactly what will happen, consider contacting your state attorney general's office to see if they can offer any guidance.
+If all this complaining does nothing, consider contacting your state attorney general's office to see if they can offer any guidance.

 If you could get a late payment report removed by just calling and saying you paid on time, we’d all do it.
 You’ve got to prove your case by sending copies (never trust the credit bureau with the originals!) of the records that show you’re right and the company that made the error is wrong.